-Our temporary worker management systems enable us to take regular snapshots of the diversity of the nationalities that we currently have working at all operational locations.
-This enables us to identify any unusual patterns or concerns relating to nationalities which may pose the highest risk.
+The Gi Group temporary worker management systems enable us to take regular snapshots of the diversity of the nationalities that we currently have working at all operational locations.
+This enables Gi Group to identify any unusual patterns or concerns relating to nationalities which may pose the highest risk.

-During 2018 our audit process resulted in two direct referrals to the GLAA.
-We believe that the activities which have taken place during 2018 have been an improvement on those that were previously in place.
-During 2019 we are aiming to work more closely with both our highest risk customers and second tier suppliers to ensure that strategies and activities become more aligned.
+We believe that the activities which have taken place during 2019 have been an improvement on those that were previously in place.
+2 modern slavery concerns were reported to the GLAA following modern slavery internal audits, where there had been known gangmaster activity in the local area.
+A stronger active relationship was formed with the GLAA Regional Field Intelligence Officers through the sharing of information.
+During 2020 Gi Group are aiming to further improve the monitoring and reporting processes, and to work more closely with both our highest risk customers, second tier suppliers and the enforcement authorities to ensure that strategies and activities become more aligned.

 Results of the above are collated and reviewed by the Executive Management Team and subsequently are made available to all internal employees.
-The Group Compliance Manager / Head of CSR has the direct responsibility for reviewing/evaluating any central reports with a view to identifying, communicating and addressing any potential areas of concern both internally and with the relevant external authority when it is necessary to do so.
+The Managing Director Corporate Accounts has the direct responsibility for reviewing/evaluating any central reports with a view to identifying, communicating and addressing any potential areas of concern both internally and with the relevant external authority when it is necessary to do so.